areaDetector/ADUVC/README.md

 Note that running as sudo is not required if connecting via product ID.

-Further documentation is available at https://jwlodek.github.io/ADUVC
+Further documentation, including CSS screenshots and usage information, is available at the driver's [website](https://jwlodek.github.io/ADUVC).

 ### Possible use cases